coderyi/NetworkEye/README.md

 #endif
 </pre>

-you can use a double tap or shake device to call out the monitoring data interface
+you can use use the shortcut (⌘ Command + n) , a double tap or shake device to call out the monitoring data interface

 NEHTTPEyeViewController